Mokkapps/website/src/content/posts/2018/2018-05-11___my-first-vs-code-extension/index.md

 ## Conclusion

-In summary it made a lot of fun to develop a VS code experience.
+In summary, it made a lot of fun to develop a VS code experience.
 The documentation and the provided examples are very good and I am very happy to have added a functionality to my favorite code editor which I have been missing.

 ## Links